-Emergency Contraception is available in the Barnard College Primary Care Health Service Monday—Friday.
-You can make an appointment or just walk-in (please remember that walk-in hours are 8:30am-11:30am Monday though Thursday and 8:30am-4:00pm on Friday).
+Emergency Contraception (EC) is available in the Barnard College Primary Care Health Service Monday—Friday.
+You can make an appointment or just walk-in (please remember that walk-in hours are 9-11:30am Monday though Wednesday, 9-11am on Thursday, and 9-11:30am on Friday).

 Remember that you can always get emergency contraception from Primary Care BEFORE you need it.
 Just make an appointment to get a small advance supply.

 Emergency Contraception, sometimes known as the morning after pill, can prevent pregnancy after unprotected intercourse.
 At Primary Care we use an Emergency Contraception called Plan B. Plan B contains a high dose of progestin, one of the two hormones contained in birth control pills.
-The two tablets of Plan B provide a short, strong burst hormone exposure that disrupts the hormone pattern associated with possible pregnancy.
-Recent research proves that the 2 doses of Plan B taken together are just as effective and well tolerated as the previous regimen, where the 2 tablets were taken 12 hours apart.
+Plan B provides a short, strong burst hormone exposure that disrupts the hormone pattern associated with possible pregnancy.

 -you were forced to have sex (and had no protection)